 Faran Johnson, voluntary independent member of the Audit, Risk and Scrutiny Committee

-Faran is a highly experienced change and transformation professional, most recently in the role of Chief People Officer at Channel 4.
-Previously, she was Managing Director of a social movement, Engaging for Success, formed to promote employee engagement as a better way to work that benefits individual employees, teams, whole organisations, communities and the UK.
+Faran is a highly experienced change and transformation professional, currently she is part of NHS Test & Trace executive team as Chief People Officer.
+Previously, she was Chief People Officer at Channel 4 and Managing Director of a social movement, Engaging for Success, formed to promote employee engagement as a better way to work that benefits individual employees, teams, whole organisations, communities and the UK.

 Her 30 year career spans both the private and the public sectors, operating in senior executive, consulting and board roles across media, private equity, financial services, entertainment, service, retail and charity organisations.
 She specialises in transformation - including strategy design and execution, behavioural, cultural and leadership change, and improving organisational performance.
 She has sat on boards, remuneration and audit, risk and compliance committees of listed and trustee-led organisations.